Tanya

 The only information I hold about you otherwise is anything you choose to tell me in an e-mail sent to me personally via this website.
 I keep your e-mail in an e-mail folder in case I need to refer to it in the future (e.g. in case you write to me again).
 The e-mail folder is on my personal laptop and a back up hard drive.
 If you do not wish me to keep your e-mail, please let me know when you write to me.

 This site was created using Microsoft software, and therefore it is best viewed in Internet Explorer.
 I know it doesn't always display too well in other browsers, but I'm not an IT expert so I'm afraid I don't know how to change that.
 I would love it to display perfectly everywhere, but my focus is on making the information available.
-I am trying to teach myself to use another type of software, in the hope that using it will enable the site to display better in the future.
+I am curently working on moving the website to a different platform, which should work better.

 This site may not be reproduced or reprinted, on the internet or elsewhere, without the express written permission of the site owner, who can be contacted via the Contact Me page.
 This website is massive; I suggest you just buy the books.